creationix/howtonode.org/articles/arm-chroot-fun.markdown

     sudo qemu-debootstrap --arch armel --foreign natty build

-At this point your image is ready to be put onto your movile device, but let's explore for the magic for some fun.
+At this point your image is ready to be put onto your mobile device, but let's explore for the magic for some fun.
 First we want to `chroot` into this system to interact with it.

     sudo mount -t proc none build/proc
     sudo mount -t sysfs none build/sys